Kaulak: Biography

 In 1901, he created the magazine, La Fotografía, which for many years served as the official organ of the Real Sociedad Fotográfica.
-He also collaborated with several other magazines, including Blanco y Negro and, in 1902, won a prize sponsored by that magazine, to provide illustrations for Doloras, a book of poems by Ramón de Campoamor.
+He also collaborated with several other magazines, including Blanco y Negro and, in 1902, won a prize sponsored by that magazine, to provide illustrations for Doloras, a book of poems by Ramón de Campoamor y Campoosorio.
 They were later issued as postcards.
 He also created a series of postcards with the Swiss-born photographers, Adolfo Menet (1866–1927) and Oscar Hauser.

 He opened the Kaulak Studios on the Calle de Alcalá in 1904, and immediately attracted an upper-class clientele.
 In 1912, he published a technical manual: La fotografía moderna.
 Manual compendiado de los conocimientos indispensables del fotógrafo, under his real name.

 He died in Madrid, aged seventy, and was interred at Saint Isidore Cemetery.
 His studio was operated by his family, except for a period during the Spanish Civil War, and remained in business until 1989.